Alice is Missing

 A Silent Role Playing Game

-Having a style all its own, Alice is Missing is played live without verbal communications for most of the game.
+Having a style all its own, Alice is Missing is played live without verbal communication for most of the game.
 Game length varies from two to three hours; when it’s over, players say goodbye to their characters forever—truly a one-shot.
 There is no formal game master, though one player will become the Facilitator and help explain the rules and keep the game on track.
-The first 45 minutes are dedicated to set up in which players develop characters, relationships with Alice, and ties to each other.
+The first 45 minutes are dedicated to setup in which players develop characters, relationships with Alice, and ties to each other.
 The next 90 minutes, actual gameplay, are played out in silence via group and individual text messages as they uncover Alice’s fate.
 As a fully cooperative storytelling game, players are encouraged to share information.

 Alice is Missing deals with very real-world scenarios, even though it’s a game of fiction.
 The circumstances around missing women often involve violence, sexual violence, date rape, teenager-adult relationships, partner abuse, problems at home, victim-blaming, and death.
 Some of these topics may touch on players’ lived experiences, so setting expectations and boundaries is perhaps the most important part of game setup. (p.
 11)